Posts Tagged ‘Ferrari 250LM ‘6321’’

 amon riverside

-Chris Amon using the big twelves horsepower to good effect at Riverside 1967, 8th.
-All the drivers who raced the P4 commented on how sweet the chassis was.
-(Unattributed)
+Chris Amon using the big twelves horsepower to good effect at Riverside 1967, eighth.
+All the drivers who raced the P4 commented on how sweet the chassis was (unattributed)

-The Ferrari was not to have it easy in Australia.
+The Ferrari was not to have it easy in Australia that summer.

 matich riverside